-Drag clicking is a thing in competitive PvP Minecraft scene where a stat called CPS (or clicks per second) is very important.
+Drag clicking is a thing in competitive PvP Minecraft scene where a stat called CPS (or clicks per second) is critical.
 It isn’t the sole thing that will make you better at PvP Minecraft (a high refresh monitor could also help) but increasing your CPS can give you an advantage over other players.
 And the way to do this is by drag clicking.
 But how to drag click?
 Find out below.

 PvP Minecraft isn’t the only game where drag clicking can give an advantage.
-Every game where more clicks per second can improve your score or give you an advantage over other players (think clicking games such as the famous Cookie Clicker) can benefit from higher CPS performance.
-In Minecraft though, a score of about 20 CPS is the upper limit where further increasing CPS won’t increase your advantage in a meaningful way.
+Every game where more clicks per second can improve your score or give you an edge over other players (think clicking games such as the famous Cookie Clicker) can benefit from higher CPS performance.
+In Minecraft, though, a score of about 20 CPS is the upper limit where further increasing CPS won’t increase your advantage in a meaningful way.

-Preparing your Mouse and Fingers
+Preparing your mouse and fingers

 Before you even try to perform your first drag click, you should prepare your mouse and fingers.
 The first thing to do is to get isopropyl alcohol (70 percent isopropyl is fine).
 If you don’t have it, soap and water will do just fine.
 Next, clean the mouse button you plan on using for drag clicking (left or right, it doesn’t matter which one you’re using).
 You can use a Q-tip, toilet paper, a kitchen paper towel, microfiber cloth, etc.

 Be sure to clean the whole button and don’t overuse the alcohol.
 A small amount soaked onto the Q-tip/paper towel/cloth is enough.
-If using soap and water you should wash your hands first and then soak the material used for cleaning with soap and water.
+If using soap and water, you should wash your hands first and then soak the material used for cleaning with soap and water.
 If you’re using alcohol, let the alcohol evaporate after you clean the mouse with it.
-In the meantime, clean your clicking finger with alcohol and also let the alcohol evaporate.
-If you’re using soap and water, clean the mouse surface with a dry and clean paper towel or microfiber cloth after cleaning it with soap and water.
+In the meantime, wash your clicking finger with alcohol and also let the alcohol evaporate.
+If you’re using soap and water, clean the mouse surface with a dry and clean paper towel or microfiber cloth after washing it with soap and water.
 Once you’ve done this, it’s time to learn how to drag click.

-How to Drag Click
+How to drag click

 If you’ve thoroughly cleaned your mouse and clicking finger, it’s practice time.
 Place your finger over the mouse button so that your fingertip is barely making contact with the button.
 Then slowly glide the finger over the mouse button while moving your wrist upwards.
 The video above explains the drag-click procedure perfectly.
-Just follow the movements shown on it and you should drag click in no time.
+Just follow the movements shown on it, and you should drag click in no time.

 This way, it’ll be much easier to learn how to drag click if you’re a total beginner to drag clicking like we are.
 Just remember that keeping your wrist stationary while drag clicking can be painful.
-Combine this with placing the fingertip perpendicular to the mouse button, so that you’re drag clicking with the part of your fingertip that’s just below the nail and you should learn the procedure in about five minutes.
+Combine this with placing the fingertip perpendicular to the mouse button so that you’re drag clicking with the part of your fingertip that’s just below the nail, and you should learn the procedure in about five minutes.

 If you’re having a hard time while trying to drag click, you’re probably pressing the mouse button too hard.
 It’s like equipping your PC with top-of-the-line components and then packing them inside a zero-airflow case.
 You can, and should, do better than that.
-If your finger is pressing the button like a maniac, you’ll simply press the button even before your finger starts moving.
+If your finger is pressing the button like a maniac, you’ll press the button even before your finger starts moving.
 And keeping the switch pressed while gliding the finger across the mouse surface.
 Of course, you don’t want to keep the mouse switch actuated.
 You want to create friction and let the resulting vibrations press the mouse switch.

-Next, you should know that drag clicking will degrade your mouse switches much faster than normal clicking.
-Clicking the switch over 20 times each second is detrimental to the longevity of the switches so make sure you understand the consequences before you try to drag click.
+Next, you should know that drag clicking will degrade your mouse switches much faster than regular clicking.
+Clicking the switch over 20 times each second is detrimental to the longevity of the switches, so make sure you understand the consequences before you try to drag click.
 Finally, some Minecraft servers don’t look too kindly on players who drag click.
 If you don’t want to get banned, check your server drag click stance before you start to drag click like there’s no tomorrow.